unicpp/tables/docs/usage.md

   -h, --help                 Show this message and exit.
 ```

-A typical usage is as follwoing:
+A typical usage is as following:

 ```shell
 tables ucd eaw > unicode_width.incl